Engrise13/Engrise13/README.md

 - 👋 Hi, I’m @Engrise13
+- 🎓 I am studying Computer Engineering at Odlar Yurdu University
-- 👀 I’m interested in Cybersecurity, System administration, Python-Arduino programming
+- 👀 I’m interested in Python programming and building projects with Arduino
-- 🌱 I’m currently learning different cybersecurity topics and studying mathematics
-- 💞️ I’m looking to collaborate on any type of project, or a startup
 - 📫 How to reach me - My discord tag is `engrise13`
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I also play chess and do powerlifting!
+- ⚡ Fun fact: I also do weightlifting and play chess!